Construction Workforce Summit

 INNOVATION TALKS

 The construction industry is rapidly evolving, with technology playing a key role in improving workforce efficiency, safety, and project delivery.
 From AI-powered recruitment to real-time workforce monitoring and digital training solutions, innovative technologies are reshaping how construction teams operate.
 In this session, you’ll hear three 5-minute mini presentations from cutting-edge companies that are revolutionizing workforce management.
-The speakers will then join a 25-minute tech innovation panel discussion to explore the impact of these solutions on the industry.
+The speakers will then join a 20-minute tech innovation panel discussion to explore the impact of these solutions on the industry.

 Talk 2: Real-Time Workforce Monitoring & Site Safety Enhancements

-Facilitated by: Shivendra Kumar, Managing Director and Principal Consultant, Shivendra & Co
+Moderated by: Shivendra Kumar, Managing Director and Principal Consultant, Shivendra & Co

-Facilitated by:
+Moderated by:

 Shivendra Kumar, Managing Director and Principal Consultant, Shivendra & Co